-- 1. A Bachelor's degree (B.A.) or its equivalent from an accredited college or university; or evidence of having completed equivalent studies under a different educational system. - 2.
-Satisfactory completion of two undergraduate courses in Buddhism, eastern religions, or eastern philosophy; and one undergraduate course in comparative or world religions. - 3.
-Graduate Record Examination (GRE) scores from within the last five years.
-GRE Verbal scores should be at least 150.
-(TOEFL score may be substituted.) - 4.
+- A Bachelor's degree (B.A.) or its equivalent from an accredited college or university; coursework in Buddhist Studies, religious studies, or other relevant prior coursework is strongly recommended. - 2.
 Three letters of recommendation attesting to the applicant's ability to do graduate-level work and familiarity with Buddhist thought and/or practice.
 Choose people who can speak knowledgeably and articulately about your academic and intellectual potential and will write specific letters.
-Academic references are not general character references. - 5.
-A statement of purpose, approximately 500 words, describing the applicant's reason for pursuing graduate study at IBS and what goal they wish to accomplish through the MBS program. - 6.
-A non-refundable \$50 application fee, payable to Institute of Buddhist Studies.
+Academic references are not general character references. - 3.
+A statement of purpose of approximately 500 words that includes (a) your reasons for pursuing graduate studies at IBS; (b) your specific academic interests and how they fit with the faculty and courses at IBS; (c) your professional goals and how you see the M.B.S. supporting your professional goals or further academic study; (d) how your academic background prepares you for your proposed course of study at IBS. - 4.
+Non-refundable application fee: \$40